benmccormick/benmccormick.github.io/pages/posts/learning-vim-in-2014-getting-more-from-vim-with-plugins.md

 - [Vimcasts has a bunch of plugin related episodes][vimcastplugins], many of which touch on some of the plugins mentioned in this article

 - Plugins are great, but only have real value if you understand how Vim can make you productive.
 If you haven't seen them yet, consider checking out the [other posts][vim2014] in this series to learn how Vim works before loading up on plugins.

----

-### Subscribe

-This was the sixth (and longest) entry in a series of posts on learning Vim in a modern way.
-If you made it all the way down here, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-Also check out the [next post](http://benmccormick.org/2014/07/27/learning-vim-in-2014-copy-and-paste-the-vim-way/) in the series, covering Vim's copy and paste functionality.

 [configpost]:http://benmccormick.org/2014/07/14/learning-vim-in-2014-configuring-vim/
 [vim2014]: http://benmccormick.org/tag/learning-vim-in-2014/